bondom/flashtest/README.md

 # Flashtest
 [![npm version](https://img.shields.io/npm/v/flashtest.svg)](https://www.npmjs.com/package/flashtest)

 Flashtest is Javascript library for generating tests written with [jest](https://github.com/facebook/jest) and [puppeteer](https://github.com/GoogleChrome/puppeteer).
-You just interacts with UI as a usual user and test is generated for you!
+You just interact with UI as a usual user and test is generated for you!
 > #### !!!
 Important:
 > 1. For now library exposes only component for [React](https://github.com/facebook/react) users.
 > 2. Library was tested only in Chrome.